sourcegraph/handbook/content/departments/cloud/technical-docs/index.md

 Sourcegraph managed instances are single-machine Docker-Compose deployments only.
 We do not offer Kubernetes managed instances, or multi-machine deployments, today.

-With that said, Docker Compose deployments can scale up to the largest GCP instance type available, n1-standard-96 with 96 CPU & 360 GB memory, and are typically capable of supporting all but the largest of enterprises (around 25,000 repositories and 3,000 users are supported, based on what we have seen thus far.)
+With that said, Docker Compose deployments can scale up to the largest GCP instance type available, n1-standard-96 with 96 CPU & 360 GB memory, and are typically capable of supporting all but the largest of enterprises.
+Current Cloud architecture has been [tested](./scalability_testing.md) to support  workload of >100000 repositories and 10000 [simulated](https://github.com/sourcegraph/k6) users.

 The main limitation of this model is that an underlying GCP infrastructure outage could result in downtime, i.e. is it not a HA deployment.